Robert Paige

-Robert Paige (born John Arthur Paige, December 2, 1911 – December 21, 1987) was an American actor and a TV newscaster and political correspondent and Universal Pictures leading man who made 65 films in his lifetime.
+Robert Paige (born John Arthur Paige, December 2, 1910 – December 21, 1987) was an American actor who made 65 films in his lifetime.
+He may be best remembered today for his work in Universal feature films of the 1940s, notably his leading role in the 1943 horror film Son of Dracula.
+After his screen career he was a TV newscaster and political correspondent.

 Early life

-Born in Indianapolis, Indiana in 1911, Paige was related to Admiral David Beatty, hero of the World War I Battle of Jutland.
+Born in Indianapolis, Indiana in 1910, Paige was related to Admiral David Beatty, hero of the World War I Battle of Jutland.

 Education

-Contrary to some accounts, Paige was not a graduate of West Point.
-There were only three graduates of the U.S. Military Academy by the name of Paige, and this actor was not one of them.
+Paige's professional resumestates that he was educated at West Point.
+Recent research has refuted this: there were only three graduates of the U.S. Military Academy by the name of Paige, and this actor was not one of them.
 This has been verified by the USMA Register of Graduates.

 Career

-Paige began his screen career in 1934, initially billed as David Carlyle to avoid confusion with another rising leading man, John Payne.
+Robert Paige began his show-business career in radio, where he worked for six years.
+He began his screen career in 1934, initially billed as David Carlyle to avoid confusion with another rising leading man, John Payne.
 His handsome features and assured speaking voice earned him prominent roles in motion pictures, such as Cain and Mabel with Clark Gable and Marion Davies.
 He worked primarily for Warner Brothers and Republic Pictures during this period.

 In 1938 he signed a contract with Columbia Pictures, which changed his screen name to Robert Paige.
 Columbia cast him in "B" features and starred him in one serial, Flying G-Men.
 These were action pictures that didn't capitalize on his singing voice; when Columbia did allow him to sing, it was to supply uncredited vocals for other male stars.
 (He dubbed for Charles Starrett in the 1938 college musical Start Cheering.)
 When the Columbia contract lapsed, Paige moved to Paramount Pictures for one year, and appeared in seven feature films, the most noteworthy being the horror film The Monster and the Girl (1941).

 Robert Paige finally found a home in 1941 at Universal Pictures, where he quickly became one of the studio's reliable stars.
-He played romantic leads in many Universal comedies and musicals, including those of Abbott and Costello, Olsen and Johnson, Gloria Jean, and Hugh Herbert, as well as numerous B-musicals, often paired with another singer, Jane Frazee.
+He played romantic leads in many Universal comedies and musicals, including those of Abbott and Costello, Olsen and Johnson, Gloria Jean, and Hugh Herbert, as well as numerous "B" musicals, often paired with another singer, Jane Frazee.
 Many of Paige's performances displayed a flair for comedy, lending his romantic roles a breezy charm.
-He may be best remembered today for his heroic leading role in the classic 1943 horror film Son of Dracula.
 Paige left Universal after a corporate shakeup in 1946, when the studio temporarily abandoned its program of light entertainments in favor of serious, artistic films.
 (Paige would return to Universal years later for one more feature, reuniting with Abbott and Costello in their science-fiction comedy Abbott and Costello Go to Mars.)